m-alx/yopsilon-mask/README.md

   - Locale.dateTimeHMSFormat in case of "dateTimeHMS";

 Instances of class `Mask` subscribe to `Internationalization.onLocaleChange` event to fetch localized months names for sections of *mmm* type.

-Internationalization.
-You can add a custom locale via creating an instance of *Locale* class and setting it by calling method `*setCurrentLocale(l:Locale)` of `Internationalization` class.
+You can add a custom locale via creating an instance of *Locale* class and setting it by calling method `setCurrentLocale(l:Locale)` of `Internationalization` instance.

 Example: